sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 When a manifest is re-deployed/un-deployed or container exits, the behavior is same as in case above, with the exceptiom of never fallback to LOCAL state.

 ### Switching from kube managed to local mode:
 In kube-managed mode, the state is either "KUBE_READY" or "KUBE_RUNNING".
-When owner is switched to local, the hostcfgd notices it, call `system container stop` if in KUBE_RUNNING mode and then call `system container start`, which takes it to LOCAL mode.
+When owner is switched to local, the hostcfgd notices it, call `system container stop` which would transition to INIT state and then call `system container start`, which takes it to LOCAL state.

 ### Switching from local to kube managed:
 The feature is in LOCAL mode.
 When set_owner is changed to KUBE, the hostcfgd create a label to enable kube deployment.
 At a later point, whenever kube deploys, it follows the same steps as described in `Kube managing feature with fallback enabled` section above.